-If you are starting your computer for the first time, the Microsoft Windows setup program runs automatically when you start the computer.
+If you are starting your computer for the first time, the setup program runs automatically when you start the computer.
 The program will prompt you to make choices or type information.
-If you need more detailed information than is provided in this Installation Guide, see your Microsoft operating-system manual.
+If you need more detailed information than is provided in this Installation Guide, see your operating-system documentation.